NazaGonella/nazagonella.github.io/posts/utf-encoding/utf-encoding.md

 - F6: `1111 0110`
 - 0E: `0000 1110`

-In here, we store the number `1F60E` as presented in memory; this is NOT the way UTF-8 encodes.
+In here, we store the number `1F60E` as presented in memory.
+This is NOT the way UTF-8 encodes.
 There are 4 bytes one next to the other, and nothing to indicate this is a whole one character.
 How do we know if this isn't 4 characters each one taking 1 byte?
 Or 2 characters of 2 bytes?
 Let's say we want to index the third character in a string.
 How would we do that?

 It becomes necessary to define a more complex structure when working with variable-width encoding.
-An ideal encoding format will make it possible to index characters, as well as to identify where a character starts and where it ends in a byte stream.
+An ideal encoding format will make it possible to identify where a character starts and where it ends in a string.

 A document with UTF-8 encoding will have every byte either be a *leading byte*, which indicates the start of a character as well as how many bytes follow it; and a *continuation byte*, which is used to facilitate indexing and to detect if the sequence is valid UTF-8.